KerstenDoering/PubMedPortable/documentation/wiki.rst

     - https://github.com/2mh/PyBioC.

-- Copy the project folder "PyBioC/src/bioc" into your folder "PubMed2Go/BioC_export".
+- Copy the project folder "PyBioC/src/bioc" into your folder "PubMedPortable/BioC_export".
 This PyBioC directory is needed for the script "add_BioC_annotation.py", because it contains the Python source code for the BioC interface.

 - The idea of BioC is to use a standardised XML format that can be shared by the community to add annotations to scientific texts.
 Therefore, these documents can be exchanged and modified by anybody who uses the BioC interface.

 - The BioC XML format was introduced at BioCreative (http://www.biocreative.org/events/BCBioCuration2014/biocreative-text-mining-worksh) and also used at BioNLP (http://2013.bionlp-st.org/supporting-resources).
 The BioC project homepage contains several related software packages (http://bioc.sourceforge.net).

-- The file "pmid_list.txt" contains 21 PubMed-IDs that were taken from "PubMed2Go/data/pubmed_result.txt".
+- The file "pmid_list.txt" contains 21 PubMed-IDs that were taken from "PubMedPortable/data/pubmed_result.txt".
 It is used as default by the script "write_BioC_XML.py".

     - The user can store his own list of PubMed-IDs in "pmid_list.txt" or create a new file.
 This user-provided list of PubMed-IDs can be loaded with the parameter "-i".

-    - New PubMed-IDs can be selected from the PubMed2Go PostgreSQL tables, e.g. pubmed.tbl_abstract, pubmed.tbl_medline_citation, or pubmed.tbl_mesh_heading.
+    - New PubMed-IDs can be selected from the PubMedPortable PostgreSQL tables, e.g. pubmed.tbl_abstract, pubmed.tbl_medline_citation, or pubmed.tbl_mesh_heading.

 - This script also uses the file "BioC.dtd", which defines the structure of the XML file (taken from https://github.com/2mh/PyBioC).
 Additionally, the file "Explanation.key" describes the semantics used for the annotations.
 In this example, MeSH terms are added as annotation XML elements to the basic BioC XML structure.